-Females of childbearing age (as determined by report regarding age of menarche or menopause) enrolling in the pharmacologic study will be required to take a urine pregnancy test before study procedures and prior to study drug at each visit.
+Females of childbearing age (as determined by report regarding age of menarche or menopause) enrolling in the pharmacologic study will be required to take a urine pregnancy test before study procedures.
 A positive test will exclude them from participating in this portion of the study.
 The PI or his designee will discuss with the subject in private the results of any drug screen and/or pregnancy test and if positive, that they will no longer be able to participate in the study.
 Consent forms will make clear that this information will be shared with parents of minors.
 A subject who tests positive will be referred to appropriate medical care.